Survey sites can be a great way to make some extra money online, as anyone can participate.

-Survey sites are a popular way to make some extra money online, as it is possible for anyone to participate.
-Unfortunately, that has also led to many survey scams, where you will end up loosing money instead of making money.
+Unfortunately, that has also led to many survey scams, where you can end up losing money instead of making money.

-I have tested many survey sites, and in this article I will tell you how to avoid survey scams by looking for the right signs.
+I have tested hundreds of survey sites and have come across both some really great and some really poor sites, and in this article, I will tell you how to avoid survey scams by looking for the right signs.

-This will help you to be able to easily figure out if a survey site is legit or a scam.
+There are certain ways you can easily spot the scams and figure out if a survey site is legit or a scam.

 What is a survey scam?

-Before getting into which signs to look for to identify a scam, lets first talk a bit about what a survey scam is and what the purpose of these sites are.
+Before getting into which signs to look for to identify a scam, let's first talk a bit about what a survey scam is/how I define it in this article, and what the purpose of these sites is.

-There are different kind of survey scams.
-In my experience these can be divided into mainly three categories:
+There are different kinds of survey scams.
+In my experience, these can be divided into mainly three categories: